-Master's Degree in Nursing (field) 180 credits You will require at least 180 credits at level 7 of the MSc Nursing programme On successful completion of all assignments and all modules, students will exit with MSc Nursing in their relevant field and will be eligible to apply to the NMC for registration as a registered nurse.
-Please note, registration with the NMC must be completed within 5 years of completion of studies.
-Postgraduate Diploma in Healthcare Studies 120 credits You will require at least 120 credits at Level 7 NB: this award will not contain 'nursing' within its title due to the integrative nature of the module learning outcomes and professional requirements, and it will not entitle you to practise as a nurse or call yourself a nurse Postgraduate Certificate in Healthcare Studies 60 credits You will require at least 60 credits at Level 7 NB: this award will not contain 'nursing' within its title due to the integrative nature of the module learning outcomes and professional requirements, and it will not entitle you to practise as a nurse or call yourself a nurse
+BSc Honours Degree in Nursing ("field") 360 credits You will require at least 120 credits at levels 4, 5 and 6 On successful completion of all assignments and all modules students will exit with BSc (Hons) Nursing in their relevant field and be able to apply to the NMC for registration as a registered nurse.
+BSc (Hons) Healthcare Studies 360 credits You will require at least 120 credits at level 4, 120 credits at level 5, and a minimum 90 credits at level 6, which must include successful completion of all level 6 modules except the final practice module NUR-30227.
+You will be offered an opportunity to study alternative elective module(s) to achieve the required minimum 120 credits at level 6, as advised by the relevant Programme Lead in the School.
+Upon successful completion in such circumstances and providing 360 credits have been achieved, the title of the award will be BSc (Hons) Healthcare Studies.
+NB: this award will not contain 'nursing' within its title due to the integrative nature of the module learning outcomes and professional requirements, and it will not entitle you to practise as a nurse or call yourself a nurse Diploma in Higher Education in Healthcare Studies 240 credits You will require at least 120 credits at level 4 or higher and at least 120 credits at level 5 or higher NB: this award will not contain 'nursing' within its title due to the integrative nature of the module learning outcomes and professional requirements, and it will not entitle you to practise as a nurse or call yourself a nurse Certificate in Higher Education in Healthcare Studies 120 credits You will require at least 120 credits at level 4 or higher NB: this award will not contain 'nursing' within its title due to the integrative nature of the module learning outcomes and professional requirements, and it will not entitle you to practise as a nurse or call yourself a nurse